MIDFIELDR/midfielddata/README.md

 #> 1: MCID3112192438 Institution C First-Time in College  White Female Under 25
 ```

-## `course`
+### `course`

 The remaining excerpts illustrate the block-record structure of the
-data, that is, information for one student ID over several rows.
-The
+data, that is, information for one student forms a block of rows, all
-`course` data table, for example, has one row per student per course per
+with the same ID.

+The `course` information for this student, for example, contains 47
-term.
-This student enrolled in 47 courses from Fall 2005 through Spring
+rows—one observation per course per term—from Fall 2005 through Spring
 2009.

 ``` r